collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * branch (a copy of a code base within a repo, often a "feature branch")

 <!--
+Some things can be done by browser or command line; some things can only be done by command line Can create, add, rename, move file in browser or from command line (images are an exception) Can make a branch by command line or in the browser Images can be drag and drop/upload, but can't rename or move in browser

+Called a pull request because the changes are "pulled into the source repository by the project maintainer."

 About forks
 "Original repository, also known as the "upstream" repository" "synchronizing your fork with the upstream repository"